 Tips for Writing a Proposal Letter

-When sending in your job proposal letter, you want to make sure that it gets the right response and doesn’t get ignored and piled with other letters.
-To give your letter an edge, make sure to keep important tips in mind when drafting the job proposal letter.
+When sending in this letter, you want to make sure that it gets the right response and doesn’t get ignored and piled with other letters.
+To give your letter an edge, make sure to keep important tips in mind when drafting it.

 Some of these tips include the following: